dhis2/dhis2-docs/src/commonmark/en/content/implementation/setting-up-a-new-database.md

 The Data Element is perhaps the most important building block of a DHIS2 database.
 It represents the *what* dimension, it explains what is being collected or analysed.
-In some contexts this is referred to an indicator, but in DHIS2 we call this unit of collection and analysis a data element.
+In some contexts, this is referred to an indicator, but in DHIS2 we call this unit of collection and analysis a data element.
 The data element often represents a count of something, and its name describes what is being counted, e.g. "BCG doses given" or "Malaria cases".
-When data is collected, validated, analysed, reported or presented it is the data elements or expressions built upon data elements that describes the WHAT of the data.
+When data is collected, validated, analysed, reported or presented it is the data elements or expressions built upon data elements that describe the WHAT of the data.
 As such the data elements become important for all aspects of the system and they decide not only how data is collected, but more importantly how the data values are represented in the database, which again decides how data can be